-- Yet, minor patients may qualify if their parent or legal guardian applies on their behalf.
+- Minor patients may qualify if their parent or legal guardian applies on their behalf.

-- Patients must pay a non-refundable $50 application fee, and parents or legal guardians applying for minor patients must pay a $25 fee.
+Patients must pay a non-refundable $50 government fee, and parents or legal guardians applying for minor patients must pay a $25 fee.

 Virginia’s legislative history with medical marijuana started back in 1979 with the Code of Virginia.
 The Code protected patients with a valid cannabis prescription from a doctor to treat glaucoma or the side effects of chemotherapy.
 Nowadays, doctors can’t prescribe medical marijuana, instead, they can recommend it to their patients.
 You can read more about the difference between a marijuana prescription and a recommendation, and how to get one.

 Fast forward to 2018 with the passing of HB 1251.
 This law allowed practitioners to issue written certifications for the use of Cannabidiol (CBD) oil or THC-A oil for the treatment or to ease symptoms of any condition the practitioner determined would benefit from such use.
 In 2019, SB 1557 expanded further on the Code of Virginia.
 As a result, nurse practitioners and physician assistants could now also issue written certifications for patients to use cannabis extracts.
 Additionally, this legislation specified that each dose could contain a maximum of 10 milligrams of THC.

 Virginia Medical Marijuana State Rules

 Patients with a VA medical marijuana card have the added benefit of legal protection when in possession of medical marijuana besides enjoying the healing properties of the cannabis they can access.
 Still, patients may find their registration to the Virginia medical marijuana program revoked if they break any of the Virginia marijuana laws.
 So what are patients not allowed?